 - Progress To Degree (PTD) Worksheet (and why it's best to avoid)

 We'll review simple ‘best practices’ for these tools, and how to make changes if/when you notice any inconsistencies in the information presented.
 We'll also talk about timing, and why it's so important to us that the information communicated through these resources needs to be complete, consistent and accurate for the work that we do with official audits, graduation, and athletic attestations.

 We'd be happy to present a general overview of all of the above, or tailor the session to your needs.
-If the people in your department who would benefit most from this are gone for the summer, then we can set something up for the fall.
+If the people in your department who would benefit most from this are gone for the summer, then we can set something up.
 Just let us know how we can be most helpful.
-Please contact us at email@example.com to discuss the best option for your department.
+Please contact us at firstname.lastname@example.org to discuss the best option for your department.

 Video Tutorials on the Student Advising File